 - If you have not provided any personal information in response to a suspicious email, text or phone call and simply want to report the fact that you received it, forward it to ReportFraud@huntington.com .

-- If you think you may have provided personal account or password information in response to an email, text or phone call you received, call us immediately at (800) 480-2265, 24 hours a day, 7 days a week.
+- If you think you may have provided personal account or password information in response to an email, text or phone call you received, call (800) 480-2265, daily 6:00 a.m. to midnight ET.

 Credit, Debit & ATM Cards

-Whether your card is stolen, lost or damaged, call us right away at (800) 480-2265, 24 hours a day, 7 days week.
+Whether your card is stolen, lost or damaged, call us as soon as possible at (800) 480-2265, daily 6:00 a.m. to midnight ET.
 You'll be asked to provide personal information to verify your identity, which may include your address, account number or social security number.

 Card Lock Feature

 You can lock and unlock your Huntington debit card any time with the Huntington Mobile app.
 Your card is locked and unlocked in real time, making it easy for you to manage your card.
 With the ability to manage your card from your smartphone, you can even unlock your card at the store if you need to make a purchase.

 Mastercard® offers cardholders cyber security through ID Theft Alerts1, CSID’s proprietary internet surveillance technology that proactively detects the illegal trading and selling of personally identifiable information (PII) online.
 At any point in time, ID Theft Alerts is tracking thousands of websites and millions of data points, and alerting cardholders whose personal information they find has been compromised online.

 This information is being gathered in real time so that cardholders have the opportunity to react quickly and take the necessary steps to protect themselves.
 Get started at no cost to you by enrolling at www.mastercard.us/idtheftprotection.